Vrilya/oot-workflow/README.md

     python verify_files.py

+### otrpacker.py
+Packages translated textures and text into an `.otr` archive for use with [Ship of Harkinian](https://github.com/HarbourMasters/Shipwright).
+Reads a decompressed ROM from `roms/Tidens_okarina-PALOTR.z64` and a set of extraction instructions from `extrsettings/OTRPacker.txt`, then writes the finished archive to `klara/`.
+The script file describes which textures and text segments to extract from the ROM, their format and dimensions, and where to place them inside the archive.
+Run:
+    python otrpacker.py

 ## Compression

 Once all edits are injected, compress all ROMs in `roms/` and save the results to `klara/` using yaz0encdec: